sighthoundinc/ext-sh-edge-sdk/camera-capture/README.md

 # camera-capture

-This sample builds a container which captures a video using an NVIDIA nvarguscamerasrc gstreamer pipeline.
+This sample builds a container which captures a video using a gstreamer pipeline with either `nvarguscamerasrc` or `baicamerasrc` input, defined by `../environment.sh`.

 # Building the container